 Blood is the bodily fluid of the circulatory system that provides nutrients and oxygen to our tissues, and helps to remove waste from our bodies.
-There are three primary types of blood cells produced in the inner, spongy portion of the bone (bone marrowIs soft, spongy tissue found in bones that makes blood cells.) from stem cells (immature blood cells that develop into either red blood cells (RBCs), white blood cells (WBCs), or platelets).
+There are three primary types of blood cells produced in the inner, spongy portion of the bone (bone marrowsoft, spongy tissue found in bones that makes blood cells) from stem cells (immature blood cells that develop into either red blood cells (RBCs), white blood cells (WBCs), or platelets).
 RBCs, or erythrocytes, are responsible for providing oxygen to the tissues in our body, as well as transporting carbon dioxide to the lungs to be exhaled.
-WBCs are responsible for fighting infectionWhere germs, bacteria or viruses that are not usually in the body, invade the body and make a person sick. and disease in the body.
+WBCs are responsible for fighting infectiona condition where harmful pathogens, such as bacteria, viruses or parasites, have entered the body and disease in the body.
 Platelets are blood cells that play a major role in blood clotting (or coagulation), which is an important process that helps reduce blood loss after injury.

 CML is slightly more common in males, and tends to be diagnosed after the age 40 years old.
 However, anyone can develop this disease.